Skip to content

 Unlike the sleek modern skyscrapers of Ho Chi Minh City, Hanoi fiercely guards its ancient soul.
 It is a place where life spills out onto tiny plastic stools on the pavement, inviting you to participate rather than just observe.
 The street food culture here is unparalleled, offering Michelin-worthy bowls of noodles for less than two euros, making it one of the most culturally rich and budget-friendly destinations in the world.

-Is Hanoi your perfect Southeast Asian escape?
+Is Hanoi really your perfect match?

 Why Hanoi belongs on your travel list